openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 #TODO `oc -n serverless-tutorial apply -f service-canary.yaml`

 As in the previous section on Applying Blue-Green Deployment Pattern deployments, the command will not create any new configuration/revision/deployment.
-To observe the traffic distribution you need to run the script $BOOK_HOME/bin/poll.sh, which is almost identical to $BOOK_HOME/bin/call.sh but will invoke the Knative service in a loop.
+To observe the traffic distribution you need to run the script $BOOK_HOME/bin/poll.sh, which is almost identical to $BOOK_HOME/bin/call.sh but will invoke the Serverless service in a loop.

 `$BOOK_HOME/bin/poll.sh`